Guidelines & Protocols

 - In response to an emergency event, it is expected that fewer people may be working on campus, including in laboratories and facilities.
 Therefore, people may need to modify procedures to perform their research work due to travel restrictions, health conditions, or other impediments.
-Because of this, consider the following preparatory advice:
+Because of this, stay up-to-date on University updates and consider the following preparatory advice:

 - Avoid performing high-risk procedures alone due to a lack of personnel.

 - When working alone is necessary, exercise maximum caution.

 - Ensure your emergency contact details are updated in inside.nd.edu and that your direct manager has this information as well.

 - Notify colleagues of your schedule when working alone for an extended period of time.

 - Ensure that hazardous materials (radioactive, biohazards, chemicals, etc.) are secure.

 Essential Research Contacts

 Please find relevant research-related contacts below.
 All email addresses are actively monitored.